-Among the general edge-admissible mass terms, we asymptotically propose two typical edge states where the edges can be locally treated as straight lines.
-Here, we exploit the explicit asymptotic behaviors that cling to the edges locally other than solving the wave guidance derived from ODE \cite{bal2022magnetic,bal2021edge}.
-In the next two subsections, one edge is a circular ring with the sufficiently large radius, and another is a slowly varying curve which is generated by adding a small perturbation to the straight line on the normal direction.
+To be more specific, we will propose two typical edge states where the edges can be locally treated as straight lines.
+We exploit the longtime stable asymptotic behaviors that cling to the edges locally other than solving the wave guidance derived from ODE \cite{bal2022magnetic,bal2021edge}.
+In the next two sections, one kind of edge is a circular ring with a sufficiently large radius, and the other is a slowly varying curve which is generated by adding a small perturbation to the straight line at the normal direction.